16246541-corp/indoctrine.ai/README.md

 ---

 **Made with ❤️ for safer, unbiased, and compliant AI**

-> **Your one‑stop, open‑source solution for rigorous AI agent evaluation** – from prompt‑injection attacks to EU AI Act compliance, with a **Decolonization Score** that quantifies Western‑centric bias.
+> **Your one‑stop, open‑source solution for rigorous AI agent evaluation** – from prompt‑injection attacks to EU AI Act compliance, with a **Decolonization Score** that quantifies Western‑ce[...]

 ---